-Late assignments will not be accepted.
+Late assignments will not be accepted without prior consent of the instructor.
 There are no exceptions; this is not a joke.
-Also, please don't email me to inquire about what transpired during class when you were absent.
+Also, please don't e-mail me to inquire about what transpired during class when you were absent.
 I really don't like that.
 And when the prof aint happy, aint nobody happy.
 (That's a joke.)